 Particle Candy is an extremely flexible yet simple and straightforward to use particle engine library to create all imaginable stuff of special effects in your games like smoke, trails, fire, explosions, debris, flares, dust, clouds, shots, light rays, water fontains, even weather effects like rain, snow -everything you can imagine.
-It's a single .lua file that you just include using require( ) on top of your code and you're immediately ready to create professional special effects.
+It's a single .lua file that you just include to your project and you're immediately ready to create professional special effects.

 The Particle Candy engine proved its power and flexibility since 1995 in many commercial game titles.
-Originally developed for Blitz3D, it became one of the most popular Blitz libraries during the last years and is now available for the Corona® iPhone / Android SDK.
-For the Corona® SDK, Particle Candy has been rewritten from scratch to make the most efficient use of Corona® features, performance and memory management on today's mobile devices.
+Originally developed for Blitz3D, it became one of the most popular Blitz libraries during the last years and is now available for the Corona® and Gideros® iOS / Android SDK.
+Particle Candy has been written thoroughly to make the most efficient use of performance and memory management on today's mobile devices.

 Particle Candy review & introduction